How to Win Friends & Influence People

 The Intelligent Investor: The Definitive Book on Value Investing

 You can’t hide excellence, it’s in you already, but it’s raw as can be right now.
 These business books are all about refining your process, and when it comes to investing, The Intelligent Investor is hailed as the number one guide for rookies and seasoned professionals.
 Benjamin Graham has even received praise from the legend of all investors, Warren Buffet, elevating the mettle behind these pages.
 You’ll learn how to take a good look at an investment opportunity, and make a sound decision based on ethics, and business sense.
 Far too many men are willing to let things go, or have at least one “I should have invested in X” story, but with this, you’ll be able to pinpoint sound investments right from the get-go.
+Be sure to also check out our list of the best self-help books for more great items like this.

 The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success